pi-star-2025/pi_star/Misc/Universe/wonderstar_towers.md

 The 2001 projection was more in favor of evil ancient aliens who wanted to have equal/opposite reactions of humans disappear and not update ancient hierarchies .

-Whereas the 2022/2025 projection is more in favor of humans, who support that the universe was founded to update evil ancient hierarchies, which are must better understood here with red/blue/green 3.1415 (π) and “music of the mind”.
+Whereas the 2022/2025 projection is more in favor of humans, who support that the universe was founded to update evil ancient hierarchies, which are better understood here with red/blue/green 3.1415 (π) and “music of the mind”.